 In some cases, there are multiple lure options that may be used.
-These will be designated by the Option header (i.e., Option 1, Option 2, etc. will be listed).
+These will be designated by the Option header (e.g., Option 1, Option 2).
 It is rare that there is more than one lure option.
+When multiple lure options are listed, additional guidance is included to assist states in determining which lure to use.